codeforamerica/form-flow/README.md

 and `selectOption`.

 `select` wraps the internal options and provides a label and optional help text for the grouping.
-`selectOptionPlaceholder` is used to provide a placeholder option that will be displayed but not selectable.
-It will appear greyed out to the user.
+`selectOptionPlaceholder` is used to provide a placeholder option that will be displayed with an empty value.
 This should typically be the first item in the list of possible selections.
 `selectOption` represents a selectable option where value represents what will be submitted to the